nnellans/ado-pipelines-guide/README.md

   condition: string # evaluate this expression to determine whether to run this stage
   variables: variables # specify any stage-level variables. optional
   lockBehavior: string # optional, default value is runLatest. accepts only sequential or runLatest
-  templateContext:  # stage related information passed from a pipeline when extending a template
+  templateContext:  # additional Stage-related info you can pass into an extended template
   jobs:
   - job: # standard job
   - deployment: # deployment job